Night School Studio: History

 During August 2016, Mr. Robot:1.51exfiltrati0n, a mobile game based on the television series Mr. Robot, was developed by Night School Studio, the company's mobile debut, and published by Telltale.
 Following release, a "Text" mode, being co-developed by Telltale, was also included within the game as well.

 Around this time, Telltale had acquired the rights to make a game based on the television show Stranger Things.
-While Telltale was planning its own adventure game, they contacted Night School to develop a companion game, a first-person narrative title that would serve as a lead-in to their game.
+While Telltale was planning its own adventure game, it contacted Night School to develop a companion game, a first-person narrative title that would serve as a lead-in to its game.
 Night School brought in four more staff to help with this game.
 However, over the course of 2017 and 2018, Telltale had several internal issues, leading to difficulties in communication between the Telltale and Night School teams, and failure of Telltale to pay for completed milestones.
 In October 2018, Telltale announced its surprise closure, leaving Night School's game in limbo.
-According to a source speaking to The Verge, Night School would have also suffered financial hardships if they had not been concurrently working on Afterparty as well.
+According to a source speaking to The Verge, Night School would have also suffered financial hardships if it had not been concurrently working on Afterparty as well.

 Night School Studio was acquired by Netflix in September 2021, as part of Netflix's venture into video game offerings.
 The acquisition did not affect the studio's work on Oxenfree II.